Paveljolak/rtd-try2/docs/index.rst

 Sections
 ########

-- **Getting Started:** This section covers the minimum requirements for using the robot, setting up a workstation (a PC for connecting, programming, and driving the robots).
-As well as a step-by-step guides from unboxing to driving each of our robot models.
+- **Getting Started:** This section shows what you need to set up your robot and PC.
+Then follow step-by-step guides from unboxing to driving your Magni Robots.
 - **Magni 6 Models:** This section introduces the Magni Gen 6 robot models.
 It includes overview, common use cases, build specifications, custom software images, included sensors, and optional add-ons.
 - **Software:** This section details the robot's software, including custom images, their specifications, and tutorials for using our custom software.
 - **Hardware:** This section describes the robot's hardware components, including sensors, batteries and modification guidelines, so people can modify the harware without interrupting with the base systems of the robot..